-UB40 to play 40th Anniversary show at O2 Arena - get tickets
+Ex-UB40 members to play 40th anniversary show at O2 Arena

-UB40 have announced details of a huge 40th anniversary tour for 2019.
+Three former members of UB40 have announced details of a huge 40th anniversary tour for 2019.

-The group will tour their recent release A Real Labour of Love, which includes an O2 Arena date on April 6.
+Ali Campbell, Astro and Mickey Virtue will tour their recent release, A Real Labour of Love, including an O2 Arena date on April 6.

-Next year also marks the 40th anniversary of the legendary reggae band.
-Since their beginnings they've produced hits including 'Red Red Wine', 'Cherry Oh Baby', 'Rat In Mi Kitchen' and 'Kingston Town'.
+Next year marks the 40th anniversary of the original UB40 first performing live.

-They've topped the UK Singles Chart three times, and sold 70 million records worldwide.
+Ali, Astro and Mickey, supported by their eight-piece reggae band, will be playing classic tracks like Red Red Wine, Rat In Mi Kitchen and Kingston Town.

 Where can I buy tickets?